Holy Crown of Hungary: Links to the first Hungarian king, Saint Stephen

 Beside the using of the intersecting bands of the corona latina, which probably came from the treasury of St. István, at the time of the creation of the crown there existed further expectation that the coronation insignia would eventually include additional gold works that could be linked to the first, beatified Hungarian king, István.

 The inscription embroidered onto the coronation mantle indicates with all certainty that István I and Queen Gizella had it made in 1031.

 The coronation sceptre with the orb at the end can also be dated to the time of St István.
 On the seals of Henry II, Holy Roman Emperor, and Rudolph III of Burgundy, the rulers are holding identically shaped sceptres.
 Such short-staffed sceptres ending in orbs were not in use as insignia earlier or later.

 The regalia in modern times

-After the fall of Communism, the crown was reincorporated into the national coat of arms in 1990, the National Assembly choosing the pre-war coat of arms in preference to the crown-less Kossuth arms of 1849.
+After the fall of the Hungarian People's Republic, the crown was reincorporated into the national coat of arms in 1990.
+The National Assembly chose the pre-war coat of arms over the crown-less Kossuth arms of 1849.